Cooper's Hill Cheese-Rolling and Wake: Format

-Then there are separate uphill races.
+There are separate uphill races.
 Considerably less hazardous, these races are open to minors.
 In the past (e.g. 2014), the uphill race categories have been "boys 14 and under" and "girls 14 and under".
-In the most recent races in 2025, the children's uphill categories were "under 11" and "11 and over."
+In the most recent races in 2025, the children's uphill categories were "under 11" and "11 and over".
 The adult's uphill race was mixed.

-The number of races held during the event has varied over the years, but there are usually four downhill races (three men's, one women's) and six or seven uphill races (adults and children).

 In the 2013 competition, a foam replica replaced the cheese for safety reasons, but a real cheese wheel was restored the following year.